patractlabs/substrate-contracts-book/docs/ask/guides/ask-ink.md

-# Ask! and ink!
-Comparison of characteristics
+# Ask! vs ink!

-The following table briefly lists the characteristics of ink! and Ask!.
+If you have written contracts ink!, you can grab ask! quickly by simply understand their differences.

 |                              | ink!                        | Ask!                                  |
 | :--------------------------- | :-------------------------- | :------------------------------------ |